Graduate School Handbook Part 7 – PGR wellbeing and sources of support and help for postgraduate researchers including

 - If these have not already been agreed during a previous support needs meeting, you should get in touch with the Graduate School as soon as possible, normally no later than six weeks before your expected viva date so that arrangements can be discussed.

-- If your needs have changed since reasonable adjustments were first agreed you should contact the Graduate School or Disability Services so that they can be reviewed.
+- If your needs have changed since reasonable adjustments were first agreed you should contact the Graduate School or Disability Service so that they can be reviewed.

 I am having difficulty meeting my progress milestone submission deadline due to my disability or ongoing health condition, or specific learning difficulty.
 I already have reasonable adjustments in place, can I also apply for personal circumstances to extend a milestone deadline or to suspend my registration?